-• orientation - Oriented area flag.
+Python: cv.
+ContourArea (contour, slice= CV_WHOLE_SEQ) \rightarrow float oriented - Oriented area flag.
 If it is true, the function returns a signed area value, depending on the contour orientation (clockwise or counter-clockwise).
-Using this feature you can determine orientation of a contour by taking sign of the area.
-By default the parameter is false, which means that the absolute value is returned.
+Using this feature you can determine orientation of a contour by taking the sign of an area.
+By default, the parameter is false, which means that the absolute value is returned.

 The function computes a contour area.
 Similarly to moments(), the area is computed using the Green formula.
 Thus, the returned area and the number of non-zero pixels, if you draw the contour using drawContours() or fillPoly(), can be different.
-Here is a short example:
+Also, the function will most certainly give a wrong results for contours with self-intersections.